tweedegolf/sequential-storage/README.md

 Peeking and popping look at the oldest data it can find.
 When popping, the item is also erased.

-When using peek_many, you can look at all data from oldest to newest.
+When using `peek_many`, you can look at all data from oldest to newest.